klauern/timeglider-json/README.md

 ==============================================
 This is a simple project to give me a chance to serialize from Java to [Timeglider][1]'s JSON format.
 It does not deserialize the data, as I currently have no use for it.
-However, you are more than free to contribute.

-I've basically provided 3 base classes(Event, Legend, Timeline) that you can build to populate your timeline, then just throw it at Google's [GSON][3] object to generate your JSON format.
-Gson is a pretty nifty library, btw.
+I've provided 3 base classes(Event, Legend, Timeline) and one serializer (GsonFormatter) that you can build to populate your timeline, then just throw it at Google's [Gson][3] object to generate your JSON format.
+Gson is a pretty nifty library, and makes much of this work a breeze.

 How to Use